sahbamob/sahbamob.github.io/README.md

 # Hello!

-My name is Sahba, and I'm currently studying UX and Machine Learning at UC San Diego.
-I'm passionate about creating smarter systems and discovering hidden problems.
+My name is Sahba Mobini and I'm currently studying UX and Machine Learning at UC San Diego.
+I'm passionate about creating smarter human systems and discovering hidden problems.
 Scroll down to see my existing projects!

 ## CruiseCTRL
 Our initial prompt for this assignment was to design an application centered around presenting some type of information in a more intuitive way.
 My team's application went through many iterations and functions, and landed on becoming an offline go-to drivers manual, equipped with FAQs and expert help for drivers in need of immediate assistance.